Core entropy of quadratic polymonials: Definitions

 A \emph{precritical leaf of generation $n$} in this lamination will be any leaf on the backwards orbit of one of the two major leaves that takes $n$ generations to map to the minor leaf.
+Arbitrarily choose one of these two major leaves as \emph{preferred major leaf} (in the special case that the minor leaf is degenerate, there is only one major leaf, which is a diameter, and in this case there is no choice).

-The \emph{$\alpha$ gap} is either the leaf connecting the two angles $1/3$ and $2/3$, or it is the unique gap that is fixed by the dynamics (this is a finite polygon).
+In an invariant quadratic lamination, the \emph{$\alpha$ gap} is either the leaf connecting the two angles $1/3$ and $2/3$, or it is the unique gap that is fixed by the dynamics (a finite or infinite polygon).

-We call a precritical leaf \emph{relevant} if it separates the $\alpha$ gap from its negative, and define $N(n)=N_\theta(n)$ as the number of relevant precritical leaves of generation $n$.
+\begin{definition}[Relevant Precritical Leaf and Entropy Associated to External Angle] We call a precritical leaf \emph{relevant} if it separates the $\alpha$ gap from its negative and if it is on the backwards orbit of the preferred major leaf, and define $N(n)=N_\theta(n)$ as the number of relevant precritical leaves of generation $n$.
 We define the \emph{core entropy} of this lamination as $h=h(\theta):=\limsup_n\frac 1 n \log N_\theta(n)$.
-If the $\alpha$ gap does not exist, i.e.\ ``the main hyperbolic component case'', then we set $N_{\theta}(n):=0$. \end{definition}